DannyBen/rush-cli/README.md

   rush --version

 Commands:
-  add       Add a local package repository to the configuration clone     Clone a GitHub package repository remove    Remove a package repository from the configuration config    Show the configuration file get       Install a package (default) undo      Uninstall a package info      Show information about a package list      Show packages in one or all repositories pull      Perform git pull on one or all repositories push      Perform git push on one or all repositories default   Set a default repository
+  add       Register a local repository clone     Clone a GitHub package repository remove    Unregister a local repository config    Show the configuration file get       Install a package (default) undo      Uninstall a package info      Show information about a package list      Show packages in one or all repositories search    Search in package names and info files pull      Git pull one or all repositories push      Git push one or all repositories default   Set a default repository

 ```